 I won’t say who she is but I lost respect for her that day.
 But I stayed.
 Because deep down part of me believed her.
 So I stayed.
 But I left that church shortly afterwards.

 The physical altercations would continue until the last time.
-Three years ago this month.
+Five years ago this month.

 I was bloody, bruised and had a cracked rib sitting outside the door in the corner crying on the phone with the 911 dispatcher who calmed me down long enough to give her my location.